Employment Opportunities

 • Level-headed and consistent

-• Most positions require an insurable driver’s license and a reliable, personal vehicle.
-MUST have the ability and be willing to spend long periods of time standing or walking (including on concrete floors) in a warehouse environment, and the ability to lift up to twenty pounds.
+Most positions require an insurable driver’s license and a reliable, personal vehicle.
+Applicants MUST have the ability and be willing to spend long periods of time standing or walking (including on concrete floors) in a warehouse environment, and the ability to lift up to twenty pounds.

 This team helps ensure that the Vote-by-Mail process is accessible, accountable, and accurate from start to finish.
-They are responsible for processing Vote-by-Mail requests and issuing those ballots, supporting the Leon County Canvassing Board by verifying and accounting for returned ballots prior to tabulation, troubleshooting various situations to help ensure all eligible ballots are ultimately counted, and answering voter questions about the process.
+Vote-by-Mail support will be responsible for processing Vote-by-Mail requests, issuing those ballots, supporting the Leon County Canvassing Board by verifying and accounting for returned ballots prior to tabulation, troubleshooting various situations to help ensure all eligible ballots are ultimately counted, and answering voter questions about the process.
+Team members work collaboratively on shared duties and may be assigned one or more specialized duties based on specific interests and skill sets.

 Shared Duties Include: